Patterson Houses

-Development
+History

 Construction on the Patterson Houses began in 1948 and were a part of a large push to build public housing developments in the five boroughs.
 It was the first low rent development completed in the Bronx since World War II and the first families moved into the development in March 1950 with priority for veterans.
 It was completed on December 31, 1950 and named after judge Lester Patterson (1893–1947).
 The development's playground was later completed in 1953, and was used by the adjacent school P.S.
 18 during school hours.

 Tenants of the development in the 1950s were a diverse mix of people from the South, Caribbean, and Puerto Rico.
 They introduced each other to their cultures including food and music.
 Many inter-ethnic marriages resulted from the fusion of cultures.

 By the early 1960s, crime in NYCHA developments had risen and the agency added extra detectives to help control crime at 28 developments including Patterson.
 By the late 1960s, tenants felt that policing was inadequate in the development and an increase in muggings and burglaries due to drugs being found on the site and went on strike by withholding rent from the agency.
 NYCHA took the tenants to court and the judge sided with the agency citing state law that lack of police presence wasn't a violation that tenants could withhold rent for.
 This resulted in tenants paying $25,000 in back rent.

+In advance of the running of the 2026 New York City Marathon, the route through the Bronx was modified so that it no longer went around a Western Beef supermarket and other businesses on East 140th Street, which has left residents isolated from these stores during the race across Morris Avenue since the marathon route was last adjusted in 2011.